Outsourcing Waste Management? 7 Important Qualities to Look for in an Onsite Partner

 When talking with and interviewing partners to handle your waste management efforts, consider asking about the following systems/processes they should have in place:

-- This doesn't need to necessarily be the same person onsite every day, but it should be a group of people who have all learned through the same process to assure consistency.
+- Consistent, trained team.
+This doesn't need to necessarily be the same person onsite every day, but it should be a group of people who have all learned through the same process to assure consistency.